xye7ei/repacker/README.md

 On the other side, with assessment `F` above, the increment becomes roughly

 ```
-ΔF == d
+Δ(F) == d
 ```

 no matter `r` is installed on the short or long side.
-This avoids the "long-band" problem using `B.area` and provides more spatial choices for rest installations with a square-like rectangle stack.
+This avoids the "long-band" problem by using `B.area` and provides more spatial choices for rest installations with a square-like rectangle stack.

 <!--